9 Refreshing Uses for Hydrogen Peroxide

 Remember how I mentioned that hydrogen peroxide can act like bleach?
 When you're talking a load of whites, that's an advantage.
-Throw a cup in with your laundry to make your whites brighter and crisper, without the strong odor of bleach.
+Throw a cup in with your laundry to make your whites brighter, without the strong odor of bleach.

 6. Fruit and veggie sanitizer

 Use food-grade peroxide to spray down fruits and vegetables.
 Allow them to sit for a few minutes before you rinse and dry them.
 The hydrogen peroxide will kill harmful organisms, making your food safe to eat.
 (Make sure, of course, that you use clean water for the rinse.)